-Once you reach the entrance, the porters will weight everything that you have with you and this will take about an hour.
-The porters are not allowed to carry more than 20 kg per person (some companies set their own limit to 15 on top of the government regulation).
-You will give them your duffle bag and wait for them to arrange all the weight between each other.
-Meanwhile, you will serve your lunch.
+Once you reach the entrance, the porters will weigh everything that you have with you which takes about an hour.
+The porters are not allowed to carry more than 20 kg per person (some companies set their own limit of 15 instead of the government regulation).
+You will give them your duffle bag and wait for them to arrange all the weight between themselves.
+Meanwhile, you will have your lunch.

-The first day is very easy and pretty to walk in – you will walk for 12 km in a beautiful rain forest where you might spot some monkeys too!
-The temperature is pleasant, I remember I did not need more than a T-shirt and shirts that day.
+The first day is very easy and pretty to walk in – you will walk for 12 km through a beautiful rainforest where you might spot some monkeys, too!
+The temperature is pleasant; I remember I did not need more than a T-shirt and shorts that day.

 You will walk for 5 to 7 hours depending on your fitness level and reach Machame Camp before sunset.
 Once you get there, you will check-in (this is the procedure for all camps) and your guide will show you the place where you will sleep (the porters will have probably set up the tents by that time already).

-A hot dinner and hot water in a basin will be given to you to refresh before sleep, and then you will be off for the night.
+You will be given a hot dinner and hot water in a basin to refresh yourself before sleep, and then you will be in for the night.

 NOTE: You can download a maps.me map that is available offline beforehand if you are interested to see at what point of the trek you are at any given moment.

-NOTE 2: In the first night you will sleep at a negative temperature already, so make sure to dress well.
+NOTE 2: On the first night you will sleep in negative temperatures already, so make sure to dress appropriately.

 Day 2 – Climb day

-You will wake up is at 7 AM (that was the usual time for us to wake up except for the summit day), you will have your breakfast and head out at about 8.30 – 9 AM (this can vary for each group.
+You will wake up at 7 AM (that was the usual time for us to wake up except for the summit day), have your breakfast and head out at about 8:30 – 9 AM (It can vary for each group.
 If you feel like starting earlier, this can be arranged too).

-When you start, you will see right away that the trail is visibly much more different from one day earlier – there are more rocks and fewer trees.
-There is a rocky ridge to climb too.
-Don’t rush, go slowly (“pole-pole” as the locals say) and you will reach the next camp successfully.
-We reached Shira camp at about 2 PM (the altitude is 3.750 m).
+When you start, you will see right away that the trail is visibly much different than the day before – there are more rocks and fewer trees.
+There is a rocky ridge to climb, too.
+Don’t rush, go slowly (“poli-poli” as the locals say) and you will reach the next camp successfully.
+We reached Shira camp at about 2 PM (the altitude is 3,750 m).

-If you still have some force left, there are a couple of caves 15 minutes away by walking that you can visit after lunch.
+If you still have some energy left, there are a couple of caves a 15-minute walk away that you can visit after lunch.
 There is a great view of the camp from there (but the view is very weather-dependent, obviously).

-The clothes are also much more different from Day 1 as well – you will need some light pants and a long sleeve to hike.
+The clothes are also much more different from Day 1 as well – you will need some light pants and a long sleeve shirt to hike in.

 Day 3 – Acclimatization day

-That is when I started to feel the altitude (4.600 m is not a joke, I think I have never been so high up before that day!)
+This is when I started to feel the altitude-4,600 m (12,500 ft) is not a joke!
+I don’t think I have ever been as high up before that day!)

-Altitude sickness, my experience: In fact, it hit me quite hard!
-To be honest, I secretly hoped I have a resistance to it.
+Altitude sickness-my experience: In fact, it hit me quite hard!
+To be honest, I secretly hoped I would have a built-in resistance to it.
 It started with minor dizziness and an increased heart rate for 10 mins, but this was completely fine.
 It was only when we came to the camp that it hit me.
-First, I felt an increased pressure in my eyes and then it spread to the temples.
+First, I felt an increased pressure in my eyes and then it spread to my temples.

 Day 4 – Climbing Barranco wall

 You will have lunch at about 2 PM and dinner at 6 PM.
-You can play some board games with your peers, read a book, but the most important thing is to rest well – tomorrow is a big day!
+You can play some board games with your fellow trekkers or read a book, but the most important thing is to rest well – tomorrow is a big day!

 Day 5 – Base Camp – preparation and rest

 Today might seem like an easy day as well, but do not forget that the next day basically starts on Day 5 (you will start at 11 PM or midnight).
-That is why it is 2 days in 1 and one of them is the hardest day of the hike (and most probably in your life, too), so I would not underestimate it. 🙂
+That is why it is 2 days in 1 and one of them is the hardest day of the hike (and most probably in your life, too), so don’t underestimate it. 🙂

 It is absolutely normal to experience sun, hail, a storm, mist, rain and snow within one or two hours from up there.
 Kilimanjaro has its own microclimate!